 One of the most photographed examples of Georgian architecture in the city and one of only four bridges in the world to have shops across its full span on both sides, Pulteney Bridge was designed in 1769 by Robert Adam.

-Stop At: The Roman Baths, Bath, Somerset, England
+Stop At: The Roman Baths, Abbey Church Yard, Bath BA1 1LZ England

 The Roman Baths, at the heart of the City of Bath World Heritage Site, consists of the remarkably preserved remains of one of the greatest religious spas of the ancient world.
 The city’s unique thermal springs rise in the site and the Baths still flow with natural hot water.(If you select include admission)